nvaccess/nvda/projectDocs/dev/createDevEnvironment.md

+# Create NVDA Development Environment

 ## Getting the Source Code

 The NVDA project uses the [git](https://www.git-scm.com/) version control system for its source code and documentation.

-The NVDA repository is located at https://github.com/nvaccess/nvda.
+The NVDA repository is located at <https://github.com/nvaccess/nvda>.

 If you plan on contributing to NVDA, you will need to [fork and clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository.